nycmeshnet/docs/content/hardware/mikrotikomnitik5ac.md

 4. It will beep one time
 5. Once you hear two beeps, you should be able to access it.

+## How to upgrade the firmware

+1. Upload the routeros-mipsbe-x.x.x.npk file in http://192.168.88.1/webfig/#Files
+2. Select System Reboot

+## How to downgrade firmware
+1. Upload the routeros-mipsbe-x.x.x.npk file in http://192.168.88.1/webfig/#Files
+2. Go to Terminal and type `/system package downgrade;`

 ## Configurations

 ### Omnitik config